-A lot of work has been accomplished, but more needs to be done.
-Whether within the context of the small UAS rule, through a FAA reauthorization, proposed DAC actions, by future rulemaking, or by other means, AUVSI has outlined the following 2017 policy priorities to accelerate full UAS integration, promote safety and advance research.
+While much has been accomplished, more needs to be done.
+Whether within the context of the small UAS rule, through a FAA reauthorization, proposed DAC actions, future rulemaking or other means, AUVSI has outlined the following 2018 policy principles to accelerate full UAS integration, promote safety and advance research.

 Prioritize FAA Budget to Advance UAS Industry Growth.
-Recently, the FAA tasked the DAC to look at additional ways to fund the FAA’s UAS-related activities.
+The FAA tasked the DAC to look at additional ways to fund the FAA’s UAS-related activities.
+UAS operators who use existing airport or traditional aviation system resources currently pay the associated fees for those facilities or services.
 However, imposing more federal fees on a still nascent industry could restrict its growth, and could be premised on faulty assumptions about the nature of the industry.
-UAS operators who use existing airport or traditional aviation system resources currently pay the associated fees for those facilities or services.

 The need for a more expansive regulatory structure to foster its economic and innovative growth needs to be balanced with funding needs.
 Therefore, AUVSI urges the FAA to appropriately prioritize its budget request to Congress in order to facilitate the necessary regulatory actions for UAS integration efforts.